 - Instructions for faculty to submit theses to Turnitin.com can be found here or clicking Turnitin report above.

 Make sure that all required additional materials are provided.
+All memos and materials can be turned in at once.

 Please download the form and fill it out and turn it in to the Director of Graduate Studies, Dr. Leslie Frazier.